288: No Such Thing As An Elephant In The Airport

 And he cut up all the Gospels page by page, rearranged all the pages in chronological order.

-So, you know, if John said Jesus had a sandwich when he was 17, then Matthew said, and then he went on a slide when he was 20, he'd sort of put Matthew after the John bit, even though in the actual Bible, Matthew would come before the John.
+So, you know, if John said Jesus had a sandwich when he was 17, then Matthew said, and then he went on a slide when he was 20, he'd sort of put the Matthew after the John bit, even though in the actual Bible Matthew had come before the John.

 Is there any good bits that he left out, do we know?

-I actually don't know what the examples are that he left out, but I know he left out some of the dodgier miracles.
-So he was a bit sceptical that some of the stuff might not have happened.
+He I actually don't know what the examples are that he left out, but I know he left out some of the dodgier miracles, so he was a bit sceptical that some of the stuff might not have happened.

-The miracle of the sandwich and the slide face.
+The miracle of the sandwich and the slide folks.

 Exactly.
 It was tuna at the top and then it was BLT at the bottom.